Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 * Lesson - only interesting when performing [curriculum training](Training-Curriculum-Learning.md).
 This is not used in the 3D Balance Ball environment.
-* Cumulative Reward - The mean cumulative episode reward over all Agents.
+* Cumulative Reward - The mean cumulative episode reward over all agents.
 Should increase during a successful training session.
 * Entropy - How random the decisions of the model are.
 Should slowly decrease during a successful training process.
 If it decreases too quickly, the `beta` hyperparameter should be increased.
-* Episode Length - The mean length of each episode in the environment for all Agents.
+* Episode Length - The mean length of each episode in the environment for all agents.
 * Learning Rate - How large a step the training algorithm takes as it searches for the optimal policy.
 Should decrease over time.
 * Policy Loss - The mean loss of the policy function update.
 Correlates to how much the policy (process for deciding actions) is changing.
 The magnitude of this should decrease during a successful training session.
-* Value Estimate - The mean value estimate for all states visited by the Agent.
+* Value Estimate - The mean value estimate for all states visited by the agent.
   Should increase during a successful training session.
 * Value Loss - The mean loss of the value function update.
 Correlates to how well the model is able to predict the value of each state.
 This should